Looking for More Ways to Save?

 Now let's look at FAFSA

-The application opens October 1, and you should start applying for aid October 1 the year before your child is going to school (the first day you can apply for aid for August 2020 is October 1, 2019).
+The application opens October 1, and you should start applying for aid October 1 the year before your child is going to school (the first day you could apply for aid for August 2023 was October 1, 2022).
 Don’t procrastinate.
 Financial aid is given out on a first-come, first-served basis.
 The quicker you can get your financial aid information in (your child has to be admitted first) the quicker they can start making you an offer.

 When you fill out the FAFSA, you will get an instant estimate of how much aid you will be eligible for.
 The report will provide your expected family contribution (EFC), and whether you can expect to receive any grant or loan money.